sachserf/pamworkflow/README.md

 ## standard usage with existing params.R-file

 **1. Edit the file params.R with any text editor and specify the file paths.
-Then close the file and execute it with the next step:**
+Then close the file and execute it with step 2, which will prepare the directory structure and print instructions for further processing (see step 4):**
 **2. Rscript ~/path/to/your/params.R**
 **3. Copy ALL files from source to target, using the software of your choice.**
-**4. Rscript ~/path/to/target/01_metadata.R**
-**5. source ~/path/to/your/BirdNET-Analyzer/installation/.venv/bin/activate**
-**6. source ~/path/to/target/02_birdnet.py**
-**7. Rscript ~/path/to/target/03_visualize_birdnet.R**
+**4. Process Metadata, run Birdnet and visualize results by executing the instructions**

 >> Note: The command Rscript is meant to run scripts directly from command line without opening R. Check proper installation via 'Rscript --version'.
 Depending on the operating system, it might be necessary to add Rscript to your PATH when using it for the first time.

 ## tipps for long term monitoring

 - If you plan to repeat a deployment multiple times at the same site, it might be convenient to save a params.R-file at the top-level directory of each site, so you don´t need to adjust the file path with every repeated deployment and simply run the params.R-file.
 - If you want to combine the data of multiple deployments and devices/sites (e.g. for large-scale or long-term monitoring), make sure to specify a common file path to a logfile (variable 'filepath.logfile' in the params.R-file).
 You can use this log-file at any time to combine the results.
+Optionally add columns with additional information to your log-file.